athoug/100-days-of-code/round-1-log.md

 ### R1D11: January 11 Friday
 I completed the Wes Bos course 'React for Begginers'!!
 I can officialy say I know React :) so so happy.
 Now for today I started with Wes's `Flexbox` course a good start.
 I'm also going over 'React for Visual Learners' to hone in React and become a better develper in the time I'm learning Flex.
 Also my friand and I are working on a data completition which will be fun.

+### R1D12: January 12 Saturday
+Flex is making more sence now.
+So glad that I'm following along teh course.
+I also wen't over chapter 2 of the 'React for visual learners' book.

+_Note to self_ slow and steady wins teh race.